assert.rejects()

 });

-Avoid manually tracking rejections with assert.async()
+Avoid manually tracking rejections with assert.async(), because:

 - When you put assertions inside a callback, especially negative assertions, the test function is no longer in control over the assertions.
 This means the test now only works as intended if the callback is called exactly as it should.
 If the callback isn’t called, the test may succeed or fail/timeout in away that are hard to diagnose.